Iraq: Republic and Ba'athist Iraq

 Brigadier General and nationalist Abd al-Karim Qasim led a coup d'état known as the 14 July Revolution in 1958.
 This revolt was strongly anti-imperial and anti-monarchical in nature and had strong socialist elements.
 King Faisal II, Prince Abd al-Ilah, and Nuri al-Sa'id, along with the royal family were killed brutally.
 Qasim controlled Iraq through military rule and in 1958 he began a process of forcibly reducing surplus land owned by a few citizens and having the state redistribute the land.
 In 1959, Abd al-Wahab al-Shawaf led an uprising in Mosul against Qasim.
 The uprising was crushed by the government forces.
-He claimed Kuwait as part of Iraq, when the former was granted independence in 1961.
+Qasim claimed Kuwait as part of Iraq, when the former was granted independence in 1961.
 The United Kingdom deployed its army on the Iraq–Kuwait border, which forced Qasim to back down.
-He was overthrown by the Ba'ath Party in February 1963 coup.
+He was overthrown by the Ba'ath Party in a February 1963 coup.
 However internal division within Ba'athist factions caused another coup in November, which brought Colonel Abdul Salam Arif to power.
 The new regime recognised Kuwait's independence.
 After the latter's death in 1966, he was succeeded by his brother, Abdul Rahman Arif.
 Under his rule, Iraq participated in the Six-Day War in 1967.

 The 17 July Revolution overthrew Arif and brought the Iraqi Ba'ath Party to power in 1968, with Ahmed Hassan al-Bakr as the president of Iraq.
 However, the government gradually came under the control of Saddam Hussein, Iraq's then vice-president.
 Saddam sought to achieve stability between Iraq's ethnic and religious groups.
 The first Iraqi–Kurdish war ended in 1970, after which a peace treaty was signed between Saddam and Barzani, granting autonomy to Kurds.
 In the 1970s, the leadership offered peace initiatives to Assyrians in Iraq and invited exiled Iraqi Jews back to Iraq.
 The government introduced free healthcare and education, nationalised oil, promoted women's rights and developed infrastructure.

 In 1974, the second Iraqi–Kurdish war began and border clashes with Iran took place on Shatt al-Arab.
 Iran supported Kurdish militants.
 The Algiers Agreement signed in 1975 by Mohammad Reza Pahlavi and Saddam resolved the dispute and Iran withdrew support for the Kurds, resulting in their defeat in the war.
 In 1973, Iraq participated in the Yom Kippur War against Israel, alongside Syria and Egypt.
 An attempt to ban an annual pilgrimage to Karbala in 1977 caused an uprising by Shia Muslims across Iraq.
 Another Shia uprising took place from 1979 to 1980, as a followup to the Islamic Revolution in Iran.
 On 16 July 1979, Saddam acceded to the presidency and chairmanship of the Revolutionary Command Council, Iraq's then supreme executive body.